jeremyfa/dmConfigOverriderPlugin/README.markdown

 Sometimes, we want to be able to change some symfony config from the admin panel.

-This very simple plugin allows you to override any sfConfig app__ from the System > Configuration > Settings panel.
+This very simple plugin allows you to override any app\_\* sfConfig from the System > Configuration > Settings panel.
-You just have to create a new setting starting with the app__ prefix.
+You just have to create a new setting starting with the app\_ prefix.

 Documentation
 -------------